By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 *Leg extensions.
 While sitting in a chair, extend your leg out fully.

 *Resistance bands.
-Chris says they are a versatile and inexpensive piece of equipment which you can use to perform a wide range of exercises with a wide range of difficulty.
+Chris says they are a versatile and inexpensive piece of equipment which you can order online and use to perform a wide range of exercises with a wide range of difficulty.
 And to get you started, there are a lot of instructional videos on the Internet, including this one for beginners.

 *Push ups.
 They’re great for your upper body and your core.
 Chris suggests doing you hands and knees or wall push ups for those who are uncomfortable with traditional toe-hand pushups.

 *Planks.
 Since sit ups are not recommended because of the strain they can put on your back, Chris says planks are the core exercise of the day.
 You can assume the traditional push up position or balance on your toes and forearms and activate your abs, holding your body straight as if it were a table top.
 At first, these are hard.
 I could only hold the proper position for 15-20 seconds.
-Now I do three one-minute planks at the end of each of my workouts.
+Now I do 3 one-minute planks at the end of each of my workouts.

 The key to an in-home routine is to make it a routine.
 Plan ahead what exercises you are going to do, in what order and for how long.
 Don’t make it up as you go along.
 Otherwise, it’s too easy to stop an exercise or throw out the entire plan.